njwest/Elixir-Rate-Limiter-TDD-Example/README.md

 # RateLimiter

-This repo is a companion to the [Test-driven Development in Elixir: Building a Rate Limiter with ExRated, ExUnit, and Doctests]() guide by Nick West.
+This repo is a companion to the [Test-driven Development in Elixir: Building a Rate Limiter with ExRated, ExUnit, and Doctests](https://njwest.medium.com/test-driven-development-in-elixir-building-a-rate-limiter-with-exrated-exunit-and-doctests-5c3f1e8c80fc) guide by Nick West.

-Within, you will find an example rate limiter written in Elixir with [ExRated](), unit tests, and doc tests.
+Within, you will find an example rate limiter written in Elixir with [ExRated](https://github.com/grempe/ex_rated), unit tests, and doctests.

 ## Up and Running